MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

     In Visual Studio, click **Build** &gt; **Build Solution**.

-    If all goes well, the build windows will display a message indicating that the build for all six projects succeeded.
+    The build windows should display a message indicating that the build for all six projects succeeded.

 6.  **Locate the built driver files**

     In File Explorer, navigate to the folder that contains the extracted files for the sample.
 For example, you would navigate to *C:\\WDK\_Samples\\Sysvad*, if that's the folder you specified earlier.
 Within that folder, the location of the compiled driver files varies depending on the configuration and platform settings that you selected in the **Configuration Manager**.
-For example, if you left the default settings unchanged, then the compiled driver files will be saved to a folder named *\\x64\\Debug* for a 64 bit, debug build.
+For example, if you left the default settings unchanged, then the compiled driver files will be saved to a folder named *\\x64\\Debug* for a 64-bit, debug build.

     Navigate to the folder that contains the built files for the TabletAudioSample driver:

     *C:\\WDK\_Samples\\Sysvad\\TabletAudioSample\\x64\\Debug*.
 The folder will contain the TabletAudioSample .SYS driver, symbol pdp file and the inf file.
 You will also need to locate the SwapAPO, PropPageExt and KeywordDetectorContosoAdapter dlls and symbol files.

-    To install the driver, you will need these files:
+    To install the driver, you will need the following files.

     |                                   |                                                                                   |
     |-----------------------------------|-----------------------------------------------------------------------------------|